UsmanShahid808/feedback_review_app/README.md

 ```

 ## Notes
-- All screens use real-time Firestore streams — multiple devices stay
+- All screens use real-time Firestore streams - multiple devices stay
   in sync automatically, no manual refresh needed.
 - The "Sentiment Ring" and gradient system in `app_theme.dart` is the
   one visual idea reused everywhere ratings appear, so update the
   colors there to re-skin the whole app at once.
+- Editing/deleting feedback is only allowed while status is "Pending",
+  both in the UI and enforced server-side in `firestore.rules` - once
+  an admin reviews it, the item is locked for the original author.